Al Capp

-Early life
+Early life and education

 Capp was born in New Haven, Connecticut, of East European Jewish heritage.
 He was the eldest child of Otto Philip Caplin (1885–1964) and Matilda (Davidson) Caplin (1884–1948).
-His brothers, Elliot and Jerome, were cartoonists, and his sister, Madeline, was a publicist.
+Otto Caplin was a failed businessman and an amateur cartoonist; Al's brothers Elliot and Jerome were also cartoonists, and his sister Madeline was a publicist.
 Capp's parents were both natives of Latvia whose families had migrated to New Haven in the 1880s.
 "My mother and father had been brought to this country from Russia when they were infants", wrote Capp in 1978.
-"Their fathers had found that the great promise of America was true – it was no crime to be a Jew."
-The Caplins were dirt-poor, and Capp later recalled stories of his mother going out in the night to sift through ash barrels for reusable bits of coal.
+"Their fathers had found that the great promise of America was true — it was no crime to be a Jew."
+The Caplins were indigent; Capp recalled stories of his mother going out in the night to sift through ash barrels for reusable bits of coal.

-In August 1919, at the age of nine, Capp was run down by a trolley car and had his left leg amputated above the knee.
+In August 1919, at age nine, Capp was run over by a trolley car and had his left leg amputated above the knee.
 According to his father Otto's unpublished autobiography, young Capp was not prepared for the amputation beforehand; having been in a coma for days, he suddenly awoke to discover that his leg had been removed.
-He was eventually given a prosthetic leg, but only learned to use it by adopting a slow way of walking which became increasingly painful as he grew older.
-The childhood tragedy of losing a leg likely helped shape Capp's cynical worldview, which was darker and more sardonic than that of the average newspaper cartoonist.
-"I was indignant as hell about that leg", he revealed in a November 1950 interview in Time magazine.
+He was eventually given a prosthetic leg but only learned to use it by adopting a slow way of walking which became increasingly painful as he aged.
+The childhood tragedy of losing a leg likely helped shape Capp's cynical worldview, which was darker and more sardonic than that of most newspaper cartoonists.
+"I was indignant as hell about that leg," he revealed in a November 1950 interview in Time magazine.

-"The secret of how to live without resentment or embarrassment in a world in which I was different from everyone else", Capp philosophically wrote (in Life magazine on May 23, 1960), "was to be indifferent to that difference."
+"The secret of how to live without resentment or embarrassment in a world in which I was different from everyone else", Capp philosophically wrote, "was to be indifferent to that difference."
 The prevailing opinion among his friends was that Capp's Swiftian satire was, to some degree, a creatively channeled, compensatory response to his disability.

-Capp's father, a failed businessman and an amateur cartoonist, introduced him to drawing as a form of therapy.
+Capp's father introduced him to drawing as a form of therapy.
 He became quite proficient, advancing mostly on his own.
 Among his earliest influences were Punch cartoonist–illustrator Phil May and American comic strip cartoonists Tad Dorgan, Cliff Sterrett, Rube Goldberg, Rudolph Dirks, Fred Opper, Billy DeBeck, George McManus, and Milt Gross.
 At about this same time, Capp became a voracious reader.
-According to Capp's brother Elliot, Alfred had finished all of Shakespeare and George Bernard Shaw by the time he turned 13.
+According to Capp's brother Elliot, Alfred had finished all of Shakespeare and George Bernard Shaw before he was 13 years old.
 Among his childhood favorites were Dickens, Smollett, Mark Twain, Booth Tarkington, and later, Robert Benchley and S. J. Perelman.